-On average, the USDA randomly selects 22,000 farm fields each year for an onsite compliance review, with the number selected being sufficient to accurately assess compliance at the national level.
-As further described below, additional reviews are carried out if USDA questions the compliance of any producer or if the USDA is notified through the USDA Office of Inspector General's (OIG's) hotline complaint system that a producer may be out of compliance.107 compliance review list at the local level, the NRCS District Conservationist shall review and reconcile the list with the local FSA office.
+The list of onsite farm compliance reviews is broken down by state and county.
+Upon receipt of the compliance review list at the local level, the NRCS District Conservationist shall review and reconcile the list with the local FSA office.
 FSA employees based in each county maintain the list of producers selected in their county.
-Tract numbers are reviewed, and if necessary, updated by local offices to account for changes in ownership or farm organizational changes.
+Tract numbers are reviewed and, if necessary, updated by local offices to account for changes in ownership or farm organizational changes.
 USDA NRCS employees will visit each site to assess compliance and perform audits throughout the year.